kissakova/Face-Symmetrydlib/README.md

 Please, install them all.
 Also make sure to have both "dlib-face-recognition_resnet_model_v1.dat" and "shape_predictor_68_face_landmarks.dat" in the same directory as your main.py file.
 Since the secon .dat file is too heavy, please download it from https://drive.google.com/file/d/1v0nGz_rvGeWp3eiJg_50-9IyLPTIoWwj/view?usp=share_link.

 main.py contains the face detection and symmetry index calculation code, while detectface.py returns the picture with allocated landmarks.

+# How to run this code on pycharm?
+1. Create a new Project (File->New Project)
+2. Find VCS on the top panel -> Get from Version Control -> paste current repo's URL -> Clone
+3. Download "shape_predictor_68_face_landmarks.dat" file from https://drive.google.com/file/d/1v0nGz_rvGeWp3eiJg_50-9IyLPTIoWwj/view?usp=share_link